Whats the deal with JavaScript Call, Apply, and Bind

 The main point here is that yes there are methods that are associated with a certain kind of Object that is made with a certain kind of constructor function.
 However if any object just happens to have values that a method uses, call can be used to invoke a method on any object regardless if it is an instance of the constructor that it is associated with or not.
 A real simple way of thinking about it, is that Call can be used to free methods from there prototype.

-2 - Using Function.call
+2 - More on using Function.call

 So call is a property of the Function prototype, which means it is a method that works with any function, including methods that are part of the prototype of any kind of Object like Date, and Array.
 Call works by using the call method on any function that I want to use with a certain object in which it might work by passing that object as the first argument.
 This Object will become the value of the this keyword when it comes to the body of the code that defines the method I am using.
 Any additional arguments are just the arguments that normally get passed to the method that I am using with call like normal.

-2.1 - basic call example
+2.1 - Basic call example

 To help get a basic idea of what is going on when it comes to using call it might be a good idea to work out a simple example that just involves a single method of a plain old object that makes use of the this keyword to refer to the object that it is a part off.